Oct 18, 2024

 The pair haven’t had the year Smith wanted as the gelding had a minor injury before the Defender Kentucky Three-Day Event which meant they stayed home.
 They were shortlisted for the Paris Olympics, but Smith opted to withdraw him from consideration after he missed some fitness runs.

 “We’ve had bumps in the road our whole career; I think that's just part of eventing, but we had a little blip that ended up really bad timing,” she said.
 “It just happened to be an Olympic year, which is horrible, and it was dream-crushing, but it's not the end-all.
 Honestly, I'm really excited to be here at the Maryland 5 Star so I couldn't be more happy.
-I think that you take the good with the bad, and as much as having that setback happen, you’ve just got to take the good with the bad and understand that.
+As much as having that setback happen, you’ve just got to take the good with the bad and understand that.
 Somebody once told me that one bad thing might save you from a worse thing.
 So, that's the way I look at things.”

 Lexus, who’s owned by Alex Ahearn, Ellen Ahearn, and Eric Markell, may be having his final five-star start this weekend, but Smith says he won’t be retired.
 She’s hoping to do CCI4*-S classes or featured classes like the Aiken Showcase with him in the future.